LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

           This allows changing number of workers at runtime.

-.. note:: CUDA thread-direct policy constraints:
+Several notable constraints apply to RAJA CUDA thread-direct policies.

-            * Repeating thread direct policies with the same thread dimension in perfectly nested loops is not recommended.
+.. note:: * Repeating thread direct policies with the same thread dimension in perfectly nested loops is not recommended.
 Your code may do something, but likely will not do what you expect and/or be correct.
           * If multiple thread direct policies are used in a kernel (using different thread dimensions), the product of sizes of the corresponding iteration spaces must be :math:`\leq` 1024.
 You cannot launch a CUDA kernel with more than 1024 threads per block.
           * **Thread-direct policies are recommended only for certain loop patterns, such as tiling.**

-.. note:: CUDA thread and block loop policies:
+Several notes regarding CUDA thread and block loop policies are also good to know.

-            * There is no constraint on the product of sizes of the associated loop iteration space.
+.. note:: * There is no constraint on the product of sizes of the associated loop iteration space.
           * These polices enable a having a larger number of iterates than threads in the x/y/z thread dimension.
           * **Cuda thread and block loop policies are recommended for most loop patterns.**

 .. _indexsetpolicy-label: